tholian-network/stealth/README.md

   and uses explicitly `https://` first, and falls back to `http://` only when necessary and only when the website was not MITM-ed.

+- It is peer-to-peer and all its features can be reused by standardized network protocols in order to share resources and reduce bandwidth everywhere.
+It can be used as a `SOCKS Proxy`, as an adblocking `DNS Proxy`, and even as a peer-to-peer `DNS Resolver` or as a peer-to-peer `HTTP/S Proxy` that acts as a transparent reverse caching proxy for its networked external clients.

-- It is peer-to-peer and always uses the most efficient way to share resources and to reduce bandwidth, which means that once a Site is downloaded it can be shared with trusted Peers and continues to be readable, even when being completely offline.
+- It always prioritizes efficient bandwidth use and optimizes for sharing local resources with Trusted Peers.
+Sites continue to be readable, even when being completely offline.

+- It is multicast [DNS-based Service Discovery](https://dns-sd.org) compatible, so it's able to discover other (local) Peers without any centralized network service which could be potentially blocked and/or compromised.

 - It uses `Blockers` that is on feature-parity with AdBlock Plus, AdGuard, Pi-Hole, uBlock Origin and uMatrix (in the sense of "all of the above").